 Crohn’s disease is an inflammatory condition that affects the digestive tract.
 Although there is no cure, the disease can be managed with anti-inflammatory drugs, steroids, and antibiotics.

-According to the Centers for Disease Control and Prevention (CDC), there are five groups of drugs that are currently used to treat Crohn’s disease: aminosalicylates (5-ASA), steroids, immune modifiers (azathioprine, 6-MP, and methotrexate), antibiotics (including metronidazole, ampicillin, and ciprofloxin), and biologic therapy (inflixamab).
+According to the (CDC), there are five groups of drugs that are currently used to treat Crohn’s disease: aminosalicylates (5-ASA), steroids, immune modifiers (azathioprine, 6-MP, and methotrexate), antibiotics (including metronidazole, ampicillin, and ciprofloxin), and biologic therapy (inflixamab).